 It’s often said that the USA is the theme park capital of the world.
 Yet in recent times it has become possible to get the same magical experience much closer to home, at a much more reasonable price.
 Here are icelolly.com’s top five European theme parks, proving that great family fun is only a short flight away!

 One of Spain’s largest theme parks, PortAventura lies between the towns of Salou and Vila-seca, under an hour away from Barcelona.
-The park is popular with those in search of extreme thrills, boasting Europe’s fastest roller coaster, ‘Furius Baco’.
-The park’s convenient location makes it a great way to spice up a chilled out Barcelona city break.
+The park is popular with those in search of extreme thrills, boasting Europe’s fastest roller coaster, ‘Furius Baco.'
+The park’s convenient location makes it a great way to spice up chilled out Salou holidays.

 Germany’s premiere offering is the outstanding Europa Park situated in the town of Rust near the French and Swiss borders.
 This beautifully landscaped park combines the best in German cleanliness and efficiency with a collection of white-knuckle rides that rivals anywhere in the world.
 The park would be a great addition to an alternative city break in the cities of Frankfurt or Munich.